Experimental musical instrument: 1950s–1960s

+Throughout the 1960s the Canadian musician Bruce Haack created many electronic experimental musical instruments, including the famous Dermatron, which was played by touching people's faces.
+His influence is still recognized by many artist (For instance The Beastie Boys).

 Kraftwerk is known for their homemade synthesizers in the early 70s.

 In the 1960s, Michel Waisvisz and Geert Hamelberg developed the Kraakdoos (or Cracklebox), a custom made battery-powered noise-making electronic device.
 It is a small box with six metal contacts on top, which when pressed by fingers will generate a range of unusual sounds and tones.
 The human body becomes a part of the circuit and determines the range of sounds possible; different people will generate different sounds.

 Jesse Fuller developed the Fotdella, a foot-operated string bass instrument, in the early 1950s.
 It was a large upright box with a rounded top, shaped like the top of a double bass, with a short neck on top.
 Six bass strings were attached to the neck and stretched over the body.
 Fuller would use this instrument as part of his one-man band performances.